Long Beach City College: Commercial Music Program

-School of Language Arts

-The School of Language Arts provides academic and vocational programs in the fields of English, English as a Second Language, and Foreign Languages.

-School of Physical Education and Athletics

-The School of Physical Education and Athletics offers classes to assist in health and well-being, and hosts intercollegiate athletic events.

-School of Trade and Industrial Technologies

-The School of Trade and Industrial Technologies provides academic and vocational programs in the fields of Air Conditioning and Refrigeration, Auto/Diesel Mechanics, Aviation Maintenance and Pilot Training, Construction, Horticulture, Drafting, Electronics and Electricity, Machine Tool, Sheet Metal, and Welding.
-Most of the school's programs are located at the Trades, Technology, and Community Learning Campus.

 Student life

 Long Beach City College is populated with many student-run clubs and organizations.
 The Associated Student Body (ASB), is the largest group on campus, and is the organization that funds most of the events geared toward students at the college.
 The ASB Student Senate overlooks the independent clubs as well as the men's and women's social service clubs that used to be under the now-defunct Associated Men's Students (AMS) and Associated Women's Students (AWS).

 LBCC is also known for having a nationally renowned volunteer service program, as well as the oldest community college intramural athletics program in the nation.

 There are campus-run radio and television stations, as well as a campus-run newspaper, named the Viking.

 Traditional events include Homecoming Week, the Spring Sing variety show, and Mini Grand Prix, a three-person pushcart race tournament.

 Each of the campuses has its own Alpha Gamma Sigma chapter.

 The campuses were well known for their high populations of resident domestic rabbits, though since 2011 the population has diminished substantially.

 The rabbits were humanely trapped and spayed or neutered.
 Over 200 rabbits were happily adopted, while around three dozen of the now-fixed animals were too wild to become pets and have been allowed to continue roaming the campus.